-HMGT 1003 Introduction to Hospitality 3 cr. and Tourism Management Semester: F/S 3 Lec.
-Hrs./week
+HMGT 1003Introduction to Hospitality3 cr.and Tourism Management

-This introductory course acquaints the student with the field of hospitality and tourism industry with focus on basic management theories and principles as they apply to hospitality and tourism: basic structure, organization, and management of industry components and the services/products they deliver.
+Semester: F/S 3 Lec.
+Hrs./week This introductory course acquaints the student with the field of hospitality and tourism industry with focus on basic management theories and principles as they apply to hospitality and tourism: basic structure, organization, and management of industry components and the services/products they deliver.

 HMGT 1013 Applications of Food

+Service Management 3 cr.

 Semester: F 3 Lec.
+Hrs./week

-Hrs./week This course is restricted to high school students enrolled in the MSCC Technical Center.
+This course is restricted to high school students enrolled in the Mid-South Technical Center.
 Prerequisite: None.
 This course provides an overview of the field but concentrates on the different facets of the foodservice including a brief history of the development of hospitality and professional foodservice; various types and styles of foodservice operations; the new brigade system; employment opportunities in foodservice; professional development and certifications; and the benefits of professional networking and introduction to management issues including human resources, customer service, operations, marketing, and planning.